CRIMINAL AND FAMILY LAW PROFESSIONALS AT YOUR SERVICE

 Pam was originally from southwestern Ontario and joined our firm in 1994.
 While unofficially occupying the role for many years, she officially became the Office Administrator of Gunn Law Group in 2008.
 Pam is the person with whom you will probably speak when you call the office the first time.
 You can ask Pam or your case manager about disclosure requests.

 Kelsey was born and raised in Alberta.
 She joined our firm in 2008 as a legal assistant, but has been working as the firm’s bookkeeper since 2010.
 Outside of work, Kelsey recently completed a management degree, majoring in accounting.
+Kelsey looks after the accounting and marketing for the firm.
 If you have questions about your account you can ask Kelsey for clarification.

-Si vous voulez communiquer avec notre bureau en français, nous vous prions de vous adresser à Florence ou Stefanie.
+Si vous voulez communiquer avec notre bureau en français, nous vous prions de vous adresser à Stefanie ou Daryl.
 Elles peuvent vous donner de l’information préliminaire à propos de notre bureau et vous diriger vers un avocat qui vous assistera en français.